ryanpdwyer/react-eleventy/che120-water-23sp-test.md

 The goal of this lab is to identify 3 unknown compounds contained in a drinking water sample.

-**The form assigning the unknowns will be make active at the end of the first week of classes.**

 <div markdown=1>

 ## Your unknowns

-Enter your name (first and last) and Mount Union email and section below to be assigned a set of unknown samples:
+Enter your name (first and last) and Mount Union email below to be assigned a set of unknown samples:

 <form class="form" id="120-water-23sp">
 <div>